adriannem/my-first-webpage/README.md

 ## Support and contact details

-_If you have any issues with the HTML in this file, please feel free to contribute to the code._
+_If you have any issues with the HTML or the CSS in this file, please feel free to contribute to the code._

 ### License